 Jen was born and raised in Utah.
 She lives in Clearfield with her husband and 3 boys and enormous dog Knox.
 She loves the outdoors especially skiing (in the water or the snow).
 She also enjoys spending time with her family doing whatever boys like to do.
 Right now this includes riding four wheelers, fishing and hiking.
 Her favorite food is chocolate and her favorite colors are green and blue.
 She loves teaching and feels blessed to have an occupation that allows her to work with such amazing small people each day.

-Martha is in her fifth year working at Maria Montessori Academy.
-She started as an assistant in the Special Education program, then worked two years as a teacher in the Special Education program, and now she is in her second year working as one of the Early Childhood teachers.
+Martha is in her eighth year working at Maria Montessori Academy.
+She started in the Special Education program, and is now in her fifth year working as one of the Early Childhood teachers.
 She loves children of all ages and abilities and is thrilled to be a part of this wonderful Montessori community.
 Martha has lived in Utah all her life.
 She married her high school sweetheart 43 years ago.
 They have four grown children, twelve grandchildren, and one great-granddaughter.
 Her favorite pastime is anything to do with spending time with her family.

 Lower Elementary Teachers